 UAP students may choose to connect parents to their academic journey using FERPA forms that approve a family and university partnership through improved communication regarding a student’s academic success.

 UAP works to increase student enrollment by developing relationships with the New Haven Board of Education, local high schools, and community-based organizations serving high school students.
-These partnerships to expose students to Southern and provide them with an opportunity to experience college life.
+These partnerships expose students to Southern and provide them with an opportunity to experience college life.

 UAP develops relationships with senior leaders as stakeholders within the institution to secure space and supplemental financial support for UAP programs and services.